 “Kill your darlings, kill your darlings, even when it breaks your egocentric little scribbler’s heart, kill your darlings,” said Stephen King in On Writing: A Memoir of the Craft.
 I think William Faulkner said it first.

 Editing is hard, but a good poet detaches from her poem.
 Writing poetry is personal, but not the crux of who a poet is.
 Her poems are not her babies, and her work doesn’t define her.
 If it did, then every criticism would destroy or damage her.
 Successful poets, writers and published authors need a sense of heathy detachment from their work.

 If you don’t edit yourself well, read The Artful Edit: On the Practice of Editing Yourself by Susan Bell.

-Bell is a long-time professional editor of both fiction and nonfiction, as well as a teacher of editing at the New School in New York.
-She says self-editing is not only possible, it’s necessary, and it can be learned.
-Bell provides a slew of ingenious methods for viewing your work with fresh eyes – which will help you detach from your work and kill your darlings.
+Bell is a long-time professional editor of both fiction and nonfiction, as well as a teacher of editing at the New School in New York City.
+“Self-editing is not only possible, it’s necessary and it can be learned,” she says.
+Bell provides a slew of ingenious methods for viewing your work with fresh eyes – which will help you learn the art of detaching from your poems or prose.

-“The idea of detachment is crucial,” says Gray-Grant.
+“The idea of detachment is crucial,” adds writing coach Daphne Gray-Grant.
 “Don’t try to be the best writer ever, working on the most ground-breaking piece/book/thesis ever produced in the history of humankind.
 Don’t equate yourself with your writing.
-Don’t think that publication will solve all of your life’s problems.
+Don’t think that getting published will solve all of your life’s problems.
 Madness that way lies.”